Woman accused of posing as Louisiana doctor, used forged diploma - NewsBreak

 ALLEN PARISH, La.
 (KLFY) – A woman has been arrested after allegedly opening a dermatology practice in Louisiana and posing as a doctor.

-Erica Giles was charged with theft by fraud and possession of fraudulent post-secondary education degree, according to the Allen Parish Sheriff’s Office (APSO).
+Erica Giles was charged with theft by fraud and possession of fraudulent post-secondary education degree, according to the Allen Parish Sheriff’s Office (APSO).2 arrested following drug investigation in Jefferson County

 APSO said that during the months of Nov. and Dec.
 2022, authorities began investigating reports of someone posing as a doctor in Oakdale, La.
 Information was then received that Giles had opened a practice and was offering services that she was not licensed to perform.